Rob-M-F/Micromouse-simulator/capstone_proposal_micromouse.md

 _(approximately 1-2 paragraphs)_

 In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

+The benchmark for this simulation will be a depth first search for the exploratory round, with the successful route being used for the speed round.
+While this will not garuntee the fastest time, it should be substantially faster than a breadth first search.
+This algorithm will be run 3 times per maze with the fastest time on each taken as the benchmark.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_